La reine de Chypre: Act 1

-In the Cornaro palace in Venice, Andrea is about to marry his daughter Catarina to Gérard.
+In the Cornaro palace in Venice, Andrea is about to marry his niece Catarina to Gérard.
 Mocenigo however announces the decision of the Council of Ten to marry her to the King of Cyprus; otherwise Andrea faces execution.
 He is given one hour to make up his mind.
 Andrea revokes his promise to Gérard, to the scandal of all present.

 Act 2

 Catarina's chamber in the Cornaro palace.
 Andrea asks Catarina to forgive him.
 No sooner has he left than, by a secret passage, Mocenigo appears, with a bunch of assassins, and insists that Catarina tell Gérard when she sees him that she no longer loves him otherwise Mocenigo's companions will do away with him.
 They retreat to the passage while Gérard enters and, to his bewilderment, hears his dismissal from his lover.
 When he has left Mocenigo reemerges and seizes Catarina to take her to Cyprus.